+Article 6.
 Retail Marijuana Tax.

-§ 3.2-4155.
+§ 3.2-4157.
 State retail marijuana tax.

-A. In addition to any taxes imposed pursuant to Chapter 6 (§ 58.1-600 et seq.) of Title 58.1, there is hereby levied and imposed a tax on retail marijuana and retail marijuana products sold by a retail

-1227 marijuana store at a rate of 9.7 percent.1228 B. The tax shall be administered and

-- B. The tax shall be administered and collected by the Department of Taxation in the same manner and subject to the same penalties as provided for the state retail sales tax under § 58.1-603. - C. The revenue generated and collected pursuant to the tax authorized under this section, less the applicable portion of any refunds to taxpayers, shall be deposited by the Comptroller as follows:
+- A. In addition to any taxes imposed pursuant to Chapter 6 (§ 58.1-600 et seq.) of Title 58.1, there is hereby levied and imposed a tax on retail marijuana and retail marijuana products sold by a retail marijuana store at a rate of 9.7 percent. - B. The tax shall be administered and collected by the Department of Taxation in the same manner and subject to the same penalties as provided for the state retail sales tax under § 58.1-603. - C. The revenue generated and collected pursuant to the tax authorized under this section, less the applicable portion of any refunds to taxpayers, shall be deposited by the Comptroller as follows: